voucherifyio/voucherify-openapi/docs/guides/development/Management-API.md

 Should you require more than 5 keys, please reach out to our support team for assistance.

-It's important to note that actions performed via the Management API are not logged in the audit log for privacy and security reasons.
+Note that actions performed via the Management API are not logged in the audit log for privacy and security reasons.

 > 🚧
 >
-> After creating a new Managemet API key you will have **15 minutes** to copy the token.
+> After creating a new Managemet API key, you have **15 minutes** to copy the token.
+>
+> Write your secret keys down and keep them in a safe place.

 ### Tracking Management API Usage